4 Visual Exercises for good research by prof. Enriko Ceko from Wisdom University College of Tirana

 4. The fourth exercise, called effective listening, was a short story full of details, which 6 students should tell to each other.

-A the end, the last student, told the story to the class and of course the original it was to far from the last student’s version.
+At the end, the last student told the story to the class and of course the original was too far from the last student’s version.
 So, the issue and lesson is that handling research needs keeping records.

 Good research starts with something that catches attention.
 A research idea is general enough to describe anything you might research.
 A research topic defines an area to research.
 A research setting and sample will emerge.

 About generating ideas for research projects, good ideas come from all kinds of places and sources of ideas are one that can be identified, one that is identified for by an organisational sponsor, one that comes from the world, but we should make sure that it is relevant.
 About selecting ideas, they should meet the project requirements, to be relevant to any practical problem, and people should be interested in this project and it should be worth studying.
 Characteristics of good research topics should satisfy project guidelines, should be feasible or possible, should be relevant to business and management practice and findings/recommendations should be relevant to project stakeholders.

 The most important element of a successful research is the development of attainable goals and measurable objectives under the SMART scheme.
 Purpose of the research should have been clearly defined.
 Research process should have been detailed.
 Research design should have been thoroughly planned.
 Limitations should have been frankly revealed.
 High ethical standards should have been applied.
 Adequate analysis for decision-makers is needed.
 Findings of the research should have been presented unambiguously.
 Conclusions should have been justified.
 Researcher’s experience should have been reflected.

 But, generally there are four issues to be addressed when a research has been handled.